sazadeh/NLPProject/README.md

  Evaluating Doc2Vec Model based on Sentiment Analysis on IMDB DataSet (Using Doc2Vec Model/ Gensim)

  <b>Background Information</b>
- Many ML algorithms require the input to be presented as a fixed-length feature vector. (bag-of-words one of the most common fixed-length feature)
+ Many ML algorithms require the input to be presented as a fixed-length feature vector.
+(Bag-Of-Words one of the most common fixed-length feature)
-Bag-of-words has two major weakness: loose ordering of words, ignore semantics of words Paragraph Vector is an unsupervised algorithm that learns fixed-length feature representations from variable-length pieces of text
+Bag-Of-Words has two major weakness: loose ordering of words, ignore semantics of words Paragraph Vector is an unsupervised algorithm that learns fixed-length feature representations from variable-length pieces of text
  In this algorithm each document represent by a dense vector which is trained by predict words in the document.